HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 A FHIR Subscription is a standardized mechanism that enables automated notifications when specific healthcare events occur such as the closure of an encounter combined with the existence of data meeting certain criteria.
 The subscription establishes a proactive connection between FHIR servers and other systems, allowing for push-based data collection that eliminates the need for constant pUlling or manual processes.
 The diagram in Figure 2.4 illustrates two distinct approaches for detecting that a qualifying encounter with completed clinical documentation has been finalized.

-Systems without FHIR Subscription capabilities can implement the alternative method shown, which employs scheduled tasks running at regular intervals.
+Systems without FHIR Subscription capabilities can implement the alternative approach outlined here, utilizing scheduled tasks at regular intervals through a Python script which will be made accessible through a public GitHub repository before publication (link to be provided).
 Providers can also develop their own in-house functionality to accomplish an alternative method to subscriptions.

 {% include img.html img="alternatives.png" caption="Figure 2.4 - Subscription & Subscription Alternative Models" %}

-The Python script depicted in Step 3 of the Subscription Alternative Model will be made available in a public GitHub repository before publication (link to be provided).